 Learn the difference between types of water available and what you should use with your CPAP machine.

-Distilled water is water that has been boiled into vapor in one container and collected back into liquid form in a separate container.
-This distillation process filter impurities behind when the water evaporates.
+Distilled water is water that has been boiled into vapour in one container and collected back into liquid form in a separate container.
+This distillation process filters impurities behind when the water evaporates.
 This removes microbes and minerals like calcium and magnesium.

 Tap water is water containing solutes like chlorine and fluoride and also contains minerals.